-The Michigan Departments of Environment, Great Lakes, and Energy and Health and Human Services are supporting 20 local pilot projects throughout the state.
+The Michigan Department of Health and Human Services is supporting 19 local pilot projects throughout the state.
 Partners include:

 Where can I find wastewater testing results?

 What do the results mean?

-The results can provide information on the presence of infected individuals in the community and trends in the detected level of virus over time.
+The results can provide information on the presence or absence of infected individuals in the community and trends in the detected level of virus over time.
 Detecting SARS-CoV-2 in wastewater can depend on the sampling design, sensitivity of the test, and amount of virus being shed in the sampled community.
 If detected, it means there is at least one person in the community shedding the virus.
 If not detected, it could mean there is no virus in the sampled community or that the concentration of the virus in the sample is below the level that can be detected by the test.

 Since COVID-19 wastewater surveillance is still a new and emerging field of study, it is important to monitor and observe the trends of SARS-CoV-2 detected in a community over time instead of looking at individual data points.
 A significant increase in the virus detected over time can show that cases may be increasing in a community.
 It is important to note that infected individuals can continue shedding the virus in feces for 20 to 30 days after they are no longer infectious, meaning decreases in the amount of virus detected in wastewater may lag behind clinical cases.
 Reviewing clinical case numbers, in conjunction with wastewater testing results, will allow community officials to make more informed decisions and take appropriate action.

 For more information about how to view and interpret wastewater data from this project, please see the data interpretation guide.